National Junior Honor Society

 On Tuesday, April 16, 2013 the Inaugural Class for the Nashua Catholic Chapter of the National Junior Honor Society were inducted into the organization.

-Today the Society has 30 students and provides community service to local charities throughout the year, including a variety of projects that benefit the Nashua Soup Kitchen, Toys for Tots, Operation Care for Troops, and other local charities.
+Today the Society has grown to 25 students who provide community service to local charities throughout the year, including a variety of projects that benefit the Nashua Soup Kitchen, Toys for Tots, Operation Care for Troops, and other local charities.

 Nashua Catholic’s new inductees join the ranks of such famous individuals as President Gerald Ford, Ambassador Jeanne Kirkpatrick, Nobel Prize physicist winner Dr. Arno Penzias, WordPerfect inventor Bruce Bastian, and media personality Katie Couric, who were all National Honor Society members.